jxmot/website_template-no_bootstrap/CH4.md

 * The consent dialog is positioned with `.cookie-con` (found in `cookies.css`).
 It's currently set at a fixed position  `3.1rem`*above* the bottom of the viewport to give room for the footer.
 Edit as necessary.
 * Change the text between the `<p id="cookie_con_text" class="cookie-con-text"></p>` tags.
+* Call `hasConsent()` as needed to manage the use of other cookies and/or features.

 **Example of Cookie Use:**

 The visibility of the consent dialog and responses to the "Accept" or "DECLINE" buttons are managed in `cookies.js`.

-Using the "theme" selection as an example
-Checking the consent cookie and
+Using the "theme" selection as an example here is how Checking the consent cookie and

 theme cookie when the page is ready: